abalbastrem/docker-microservice-python-exercise/README.md

 Python app in Docker with two endpoints and testing.
 One for creating an entity, and another for listing them by different criteria.

 ### INSTRUCTIONS:
 Clone this repository, install docker and get this running with docker-compose.
-With your terminal, go to the root where docker-compose.yml is and execute
+With your terminal, go to the root where docker-compose.yml is and execute<br>
 __$ docker-compose up__
-For any doubts on this, check the official docker documentation here: https://docs.docker.com/get-docker/
+For any doubts on this, check the official docker documentation here:<br>
+https://docs.docker.com/get-docker/

 In /volumes/external_media/, you should have the following files: